contao/contao/core-bundle/README.md

     - { resource: security.yml }
 ```

-Then add the following to your `app/AppKernel.php` file:
+Then adjust to your `app/AppKernel.php` file:

 ```php
 // app/AppKernel.php